-There’s a moment in an historical re-enactment when you start to question reality.
+On our Southern road trip I realized that there’s a moment in an historical re-enactment when you start to question reality.

 On the deck of the meticulously restored battleship that served during World War II, pandemonium reigned.
 Sailors dressed in authentic era uniforms scrambled to load their weapons with blanks, tend to the pretend wounded and extinguish simulated fires.
 They’re part of the USS Alabama Living History Crew, who take this kind of thing pretty seriously.

-How seriously?
 Well, for just a second, I believed the warplanes were going to take the re-enactors and their audience out in a burst of simulated cannon fire.
 I saw my 12-year-old son flinch.
 Then the warbirds pulled up and and soared south toward the ocean.
 The onlookers let out a collective gasp of relief.

 There’s no better place to learn about WWII history than a road trip to Alabama and Louisiana.
-It’s not just Battleship Memorial Park in Mobile, Ala., that will let you experience the war in a visceral way, the way the American South demands to be experienced.
+It’s not just Battleship Memorial Park in Mobile, Ala., that will let you experience the war in a visceral way.
+The way the American South demands to be experienced.
 A short two-hour drive away in New Orleans, you’ll also find the finest museum of WWII history, The National World War II Memorial Museum.
-You wouldn’t expect to find two such opportunities so close together outside perhaps a major world capital, yet here they are.
+You wouldn’t expect to find two such opportunities so close together outside perhaps a major world capital.
+Yet here they are.

 By itself, Battleship Memorial Park is worth the visit even without its history buffs and re-enactors.
 (They do their thing every other month, so you have to plan it right.)
 The USS Alabama, or the Mighty A as they call it here, looks as good as she did the day she was commissioned and is filled with “wow” moments — and plenty of opportunities to lose your kids.

-I misplaced mine a time or two.
+I misplaced mine a time or two

 While the little ones will be fascinated by the weapons, of which there are plenty, there’s also enough to keep the adults occupied.
 Thoughtful exhibits and displays mark the walking tour of the USS Alabama.
 You could spend an entire day exploring the ship.
 The Mighty A has earned its place in history as the vessel that led the American fleet into Tokyo Bay on Sept.
 5, 1945.